smartdevicelink/sdl_evolution/proposals/NNNN-widget-support.md

 - text fields, the name, width etc.
 - image fields e.g. graphic, or soft button image resolutions

 The template design comes from the head unit.
 However predefined template names are defined in `PredefinedLayout` enum.
 The head unit should provide template designs for the predefined template names.
-Still it can also provide additional custom templates with self defined names.
+Still, it can also provide additional custom templates with self defined names.

 All this can be reused for widget screens.
 When creating a new widget screen the available widget templates are provided in `CreateScreenResponse.displayCapabilities.templatesAvailable`.